 OSCE Documentary Highlights Importance of Prosecuting Crimes against Journalists in Kosovo

-PRISHTINË/PRIŠTINA, 2 November 2025 – On the International Day to End Impunity for Crimes against Journalists, the OSCE Mission in Kosovo launched the documentary “Beyond the Headlines”, which highlights the growing threats against media professionals and the urgent need for stronger institutional protection.
+PRISHTINË/PRIŠTINA, 2 November 2025 – To mark the International Day to End Impunity for Crimes against Journalists, the OSCE Mission in Kosovo produced the documentary “Beyond Headlines [insert hyperlink],” which highlights the growing threats against media professionals and the urgent need for stronger institutional protection.

 Produced in co-operation with local journalists, the documentary examines rising cases of online harassment, smear campaigns, and physical assaults.
 Since January 2025, 56 incidents against journalists have been reported, already exceeding last year’s total.
 Women journalists remain especially vulnerable to gender-based threats and harassment.